amitashukla/w4111.github.io/syllabus.md

 <a name="ec"/>
 #### Extra Credit

 Extra credit is a way for students to illustrate their understanding of the course material in ways beyond formal assignments and exams.
 Extra credit is added to the final grade **after computing the curve**.
+We first compute the curve and grade cut-offs using scores that **do not** include any extra credit, and then add extra credit afterwards.
 This means it does not affect other students' final grades, and can only help.

 Due to the additional work that the staff must take to assess and manage extra credit opportunities, we have fairly strict deadlines for extra credit opportunities.